-Yes, you can make a hash brown casserole in a slow cooker.
-This 7-ingredient recipe is super easy to make.
-There's literally no prep-just dump the ingredients and let the crockpot do its magic.
+This hearty Texas style cowboy stew recipe is super easy to make.
+There's literally no prep-just dump the ingredients in one-pot and voila!

 If you're looking for an easy, healthy, budget-friendly, and delicious meal that everyone will gobble up, this is it.

 It's loaded with turkey sausage, potatoes, green, red, and yellow peppers, seasoned with olive oil, salt, and pepper ...perfect for breakfast, brunch, or midnight snack.

 You can fry up some eggs to top the hash for a complete meal.
 This easy hash also makes a delicious side to any protein -pork chops and fish included!

 Start your day off with this incredibly delicious kielbasa potato salad.